 In order for the College to achieve its mission, faculty, staff and students require the support of a variety of college-wide services and technologies.
-The College Plan provides overall direction for the employment of these institutional support systems, while process based methods will provide the framework in which they are delivered Student learning and achievement of educational goals will be enhanced by providing faculty and instructional support staff with opportunities to develop theirability to apply instructional medthods based on effective principles of learning.
+Student learning and achievement of educational goals will be enhanced by providing faculty and instructional support staff with opportunities to develop their ability to apply instructional methods based on effective principles of learning.